haggen/fileup/README.md

 1. Make the asynchronous request
 2. Manage the upload queue
-3. Notify listeners of each upload phase and progress
+3. Emit messages on each upload phase and progress

 ## What it won't do